devnetkc/wordpress-ssh-git-ci/README.md

 Let your CI Pipeline manage getting those plugin updates from your unix WordPress server.

-If you like the project, don't forget to click the ⭐up top!
+If you like the project, don't forget to click the ⭐ up top!

 #### 🔴 Live WordPress Branch History